 2020 Strategy Overview

 I design my marketing strategy so that it fits on a single page.
 This gives me an easy reference—a North Star—that I can review when things go awry or I feel adrift.
 Keeping things to a single page forces you to focus only on what matters, and prevents overwhelm.
-If you’re interested in crafting your own 1 Page Marketing Strategy, check out the Six-Figure Author Challenge.
+If you’re interested in crafting your own 1 Page Marketing Strategy, check out Six-Figure Author Strategy.

 Here’s what I came up with for 2020.
 Note that this is meant to be a living, breathing document.
 The initial version was different; I no longer have that.
 Don’t be tied to the past—adjusting course is key, especially when things are as bumpy as they were in 2020.

 - CORE OBJECTIVE: hit $25k net a month (between non-fiction / courses / consulting / fiction)

 - LAUNCH WIDE or KU: all in Kindle Unlimited

 - SERIES?
 PLANNED # of TITLES?: yes.
 One 5 – 6 urban fantasy book series and (potentially) finishing the final books in two sci-fi trilogies.
 Also two non-fiction books on marketing and productivity.

 - NEW TITLES IN 2020: 6 – 8

 - SUB-GENRES: urban fantasy, post apocalyptic, space opera, non-fiction

 - CORE TRAFFIC SOURCES: Facebook Ads, Amazon Ads, BookBub Ads, promo sites